MustBeArt/SlowSoftSerial/README.md

 Serial port, in both directions.
 Wire up your port to a terminal emulator and you can type back and forth between the terminal emulator and the Arduino IDE's serial monitor.
-Try pasting a longer text into the terminal emulator (but note, there is no flow control built in to SlowSoftSerial at this time).
+Try pasting a longer text into the terminal emulator (but note, there is no flow control enabled in this demo).

 * __DuelingPorts__ demonstrates the use of multiple SlowSoftSerial ports (with only one being active at a time).